Skip to main content

 • Maximum AI interaction time before offering a transfer

-• Specific keywords or phrases that trigger a transfer
+• Specific keywords or phrases that trigger a handoff

 • The Bottom Line

-The best AI receptionist isn't one that handles every call.
-It's one that handles the right calls and knows when to bring in a human.
+The best AI support isn't the kind that handles every conversation.
+It's the kind that handles the right ones — across voice, SMS, chat, and email — and knows when to bring in a human.
 That's what we built.

-Learn more about human handoff or see all features.
+Learn more about Syntax Specialist or see the full platform.